aryansuryas/LLM/README.md

 # LLM
 so this repo will contain all the major code and notes for the large language modelling and also language modelling to train data and find tuning it.
-This major
+This major llm
 RAG
 Pipelining
 Fine tuning